dwjohnston/angular-calculator/README.md

 Represents either a single digit, a .,  or an operation (+,-, *, /).

 #### Fields
 - `isOperation` boolean value to denote an operation.
-This should be replaced with an enum type value as the calculator vocabulary expans.
+This should be replaced with an enum type value as the calculator vocabulary expands.
 - `label` - The label of the symbol - also it's literal value when being evalutated.